CAN OLDER GRANITE COUNTERTOPS & TRAVERTINE TILE LOOK UPDATED?

 While the backsplash isn’t ALWAYS the priority when choosing cabinet paint colors, it is in a kitchen like this, as the backsplash takes up such a large vertical space – it’s the kitchen’s focal point.

-You’re looking at the EVER-lovely, Benjamin Moore Maritime White – a gorgeous off-white, flexible BEIGE paint color.
+You’re looking at the ever-lovely Sherwin Williams Moderate White – a gorgeous off-white, flexible BEIGE paint color.
 That’s right – beige.
-We did the same color on the walls as well, and a 50% lighter version for the trims.
+We used the same color on the walls and a 50% lighter version for the trims.

 In the above photo, notice how the dark island, Benjamin Moore Ashwood Moss, helps tie in the black stainless steel of the appliances, which otherwise, could be too high contrast.
 These appliances weren’t going anywhere, so tying them in was important.